- Last updated:

 Bells Creek Arterial (BCA)

 The first stage of Bells Creek Arterial is a 2.8km section of road connecting Caloundra Road to one of the first stages of Aura at Baringa.
-This road is anticipated to open in the first quarter of 2017 and will provide an alternative access to Caloundra Road for residents of Bellvista, Bells Reach and Baringa.
+This road was opened to traffic in February 2017 and provides alternative access to Caloundra Road for residents of Bellvista, Bells Reach and Baringa.
 View the Bells Creek Arterial Illustrative Master Plan.
 Further details can be accessed from Stocklands website – News and Events.

 Below is a summary of applications that have been approved within the Caloundra South PDA by the State Government as at February 2017: